 - Tented Eco-Camp

 - Closed: August

 - Spa Treatments

 - Off-street Parking

 - Canoes / SUP boards

 Each carefully positioned tent has its own pathway lit at night by solar markers, and steps up to a wooden porch where you can sit in privacy with a drink.
 The A-frame structures are under a solid sloping roof, so there's no dampness (or noise) if it does rain.
 Mesh front and back walls, and screen windows in the side, allow air to flow through while any mozzies stay zipped outside.

 Lying in the surprisingly comfy bed under a pure wool doona (duvet) you hear nothing but birdsong and the hum of the forest - bliss.
 At night, solar-powered lighting emits a gentle glow; a candle lantern adds romance.
 Water is provided, as well as a mosquito coil, a wind up torch, and ear plugs should you want to forego the dawn chorus.

 In the Original Tents, the ensuite shower bathrooms are out through the zippered back-door (yes the water is nice and warm).
-The Deluxe Tents take things up a notch with wonderful freestanding bathtubs in their indoor ensuites, while the King Deluxe Tents have both, plus oodles of space for extra beds and lounging.
+The Deluxe Tents take things up a notch with wonderful freestanding bathtubs in their indoor ensuites, while the Deluxe Plus Tent has an open-air bathroom plus an extra stargazing deck.
+Top of the pile is King Deluxe Tent, which has tonnes of space for extra beds and lounging.

 - Extra beds